rbergm/pg_lab/docs/extension_points.md

 If a cost hook that you need for your specific use case should be missing, feel free to [open an issue](https://github.com/rbergm/pg_lab/issues/new/choose) or create a PR[^creating-prs] right away.

-[^creating-prs] On a technical level, we maintain
-    [our own Postgres fork](https://github.com/rbergm/pg_lab/issues/new/choose) to keep track of all modifications that are required to keep pg_lab running (and to integrate upstream changes cleanly).
+[^creating-prs]: On a technical level, we maintain [our own Postgres fork](https://github.com/rbergm/pg_lab/issues/new/choose) to keep track of all modifications that are required to keep pg_lab running (and to integrate upstream changes cleanly).
 Therefore, the PR has to be opened against this repo.

 **Scan operators:**